Morning, Thursday, 13th September 2018

 THIS EVENT IS CPD CERTIFIED

-This seminar will bring together policymakers and key stakeholders to consider how measures from the Pensions Defined Benefit (DB) white paper can best be implemented to protect the interests of consumers - focussing on key proposals around regulation and the consolidation of schemes.
-It will also be an early opportunity to consider the future for Collective Defined Contribution (CDC) in the UK, as the sector considers its viability as an alternative to DB.
+This seminar will bring together policymakers and key stakeholders to consider how measures from the Pensions Defined Benefit (DB) white paper can best be implemented to protect the interests of consumers - focusing on key proposals around regulation and the consolidation of schemes.
+It will also be an early opportunity to consider the future for Collective Defined Contribution (CDC) in the UK, with a Work and Pensions Committee report highlighting the potential for CDC to ‘transform the pensions landscape’.

 The seminar comes as the Pensions Regulator works with the DWP to develop proposals to expand powers around reporting and anti-avoidance, and delegates will consider how sanctions might most be most effectively imposed on negligent schemes, as well as how the DB Code of Practice might best be clarified.
 Attendees will also discuss how the DB market might be made less volatile and more competitive - with the Government due to consult on a framework for facilitating the consolidation of DB schemes later this year.